The California Dental Transformation Initiative

 Local Dental Pilot Projects

 In 2016, California began it’s Medi-Cal 2020 Waiver Program.
-The aim of waiver from the Federal Centers for Medicare & Medicaid Services (CMS) was to “transform and improve the quality of care, access, and efficiency of health care services for over 13 million Medi-Cal members.”
+The aim of the waiver from the Federal Centers for Medicare & Medicaid Services (CMS) was to “transform and improve the quality of care, access, and efficiency of health care services for over 13 million Medi-Cal members.”

 One of the components of the Medi-Cal 2020 waiver was the establishment of a $750 million Dental Transformation Initiative (DTI) the intent of which was to “improve dental health for Medi-Cal children by focusing on high-value care, improved access, and utilization of performance measures to drive delivery system reform.”
 One of the four “Domains” of the DTI was Domain 4 – Local Dental Pilot Projects (LDPPs) The goals of the LDPPs were to address the DTI goals through “alternative programs and potentially use strategies focused on rural areas, including local case management initiatives and education partnerships.”